 Cenote

 Cenote was one of the first coffee shops I visited in East Austin.
-I love that the owners created a cafe in a historic building constructed in 1887.
+I love that the owners created a cafe in an 1887 historic building.
 In 2011, they received a "Merit Award for Adaptive Use" from the Heritage Society of Austin.
 I usually sit inside, though their patio has tons of outdoor seating.
-In addition to great coffee and house-made chai tea, they offer Texas craft beers, wine, and a full breakfast/lunch/dinner menu.
+In addition to great coffee and house-made chai tea, they offer Texas craft beers, wine, and a full breakfast, lunch, and dinner menu.

 Related: Swedish Coffee Breaks